CDixon0416/Notes/Notes/Security+-2023/Security+.md

          - Multiple bots make up a botnet
          - Controlled via a C&C server which sends out commands
          - Can be used for DDOS, Spam, Network Traffic, and other tasks

       - Logic Bombs
+         - A type of attack that occurs when a seperate event is triggered
+         - Commonly left by disgruntled employees

       - Password Attacks